adityak74/reddit-scraper-and-analyzer/README.md

 -------------

 ### 1. `scrape_reddit_and_load.py`
-- Scrapes posts and comments from the "eb_1a" subreddit using the Reddit API (PRAW).
+- Scrapes posts and comments from the "programming" subreddit using the Reddit API (PRAW).
 - Saves raw data to CSV files (both in-container and host-accessible locations).
 - Loads the data into a DuckDB database for efficient querying and downstream analysis.
 - Implements checkpointing and rate limiting to avoid data loss and API throttling.